-Benefits
+Benefits:

-The team and its partners have a well-defined plan to transfer the results of the research or technology development program(s).
-The results are likely to lead to social, health, environmental and/or economic benefits for Canadians.
+Criterion standard: The team and its partners have a well-defined plan to transfer the results of the research or technology development program(s).
+The results are likely to lead to social, health, environmental, health, or economic benefits for Canadians.